flame-engine/flame/.github/issue_template.md

 Flame version:

 <!--
-NOTE: Flame supports stable and beta channel of Flutter, issues out of those channels may not be prioritized, or closed.
+NOTE: Flame supports the stable and beta Flutter channels; issues outside of those channels may not be prioritized, or closed.
 -->

 Flutter doctor: